Dargatos/Colour-Pallet-generator/README.md

 Noo not Done atm lots off missing features but usable in a degree lol I have DC for help or just open an issue :D

+Download link to mega [here](https://mega.nz/folder/daETCJiK#wGIxElfF0GbZmrny0zkQjg) tho u can also just run it via vscode or stuff